Spring 2023 Health Protocols

 - Residence Life and Housing Office in Sheehan Hall

-Test kits will be refreshed at the above-listed locations twice weekly based on supply.
+Test kits will be refreshed at the above-listed locations weekly based on supply.